This post may contain affiliate links. Please see my disclosure policy for details.

 By far the best way to enjoy Munnar is to stay somewhere in the beautiful countryside.
 That way you can really experience the tranquility of the hills.

 One of my favourite moments was enjoying breakfast while overlooking the view.
-Read my review here.
+Read my review of Mistletoe Munnar here.

-They arranged all my tours for me while I was here and their restaurant provided homemade Keralan cuisine each evening.
+They arranged all my tours for me while I was here and their restaurant provided homemade Malayali cuisine each evening.

 Looking for more places to go in Kerala?